epage/epage.github.io/blog/blog/clap4.md

 > Aside: Yes, those clap v2 -> v3 numbers are not good.
 >
 > For Builder API Surface, it is understandable when you consider we mostly didn't
-> remove functionality in v3 but deprecated it that eventually allowed us to
+> remove functionality in v3 but deprecated it, removing it in v4.
-> shrink the API down in 4.0.0.
 >
 > Lines of Code is mostly accounted for with the merge of `structopt` into
 > `clap` as `clap_derive`.
 We continued to have significant growth after